KevinDuboisJ/dowit-app/README.md

   5. If a holiday's name changes, the seeder will treat it as a new holiday and create a new record.
   The previous record, with the outdated name, will not have its date updated, resulting in it being soft deleted as its date no longer matches the API data.
   This scenario is highly unlikely to occur but has been considered as a precaution.
 In the rare event that it does happen, and holidays are used as a foreign key for any other entity, the system must notify the user appropriately to ensure proper action can be taken.

-Completed.
-  • Fallover team cannot be selected in the multiselect
-  • Accept the asked help
-  • Refactored logic for edit permission.
-Also now a lock icon with tooltip is wshowed with message that only assigned usrs can edit.
-  • Users that are assigned to the task dont see the help icon or the accept help button.